phantomsound/TooFunnyProductions/DEPLOYMENT.md

 1. Point your domain’s A record to your PC’s public IP (or use Cloudflare Tunnel if you don’t want to expose your IP).
 2. Make sure the backend listens on the same origin (`FRONTEND_URL` and `CORS_ORIGIN` above) so cookies and OAuth callbacks succeed.
-3. Update your Google OAuth client to use the production callback URL shown above.
+3. Update your Google OAuth client to allow the callback URL for every host that should reach the admin panel.
+Leaving `GOOGLE_CALLBACK_URL` as `/api/auth/google/callback` lets the server auto-detect the current hostname (both locally and in production), but each resulting full URL still needs to be listed in the Google Cloud Console.

 ### Mapping Cloudflare Tunnel hostnames